Carusu: Working conditions

-The horrific conditions in Sicilian sulfur mines prompted Booker T. Washington − himself an African American born a slave – to write in 1910: "I am not prepared just now to say to what extent I believe in a physical hell in the next world, but a sulphur mine in Sicily is about the nearest thing to hell that I expect to see in this life."
+The horrific conditions in Sicilian sulfur mines prompted Booker T. Washington − himself an African-American born a slave – to write in 1910: "I am not prepared just now to say to what extent I believe in a physical hell in the next world, but a sulphur mine in Sicily is about the nearest thing to hell that I expect to see in this life."
 He had traveled to Europe to acquaint himself, in his words: "with the condition of the poorer and working classes in Europe".
 As an eyewitness, he described the plight of the carusi as follows:

 The British physician Sir Thomas Oliver visited the mines in Lercara Friddi in 1910 as well and described working conditions in the British Medical Journal:

 The abysmal working conditions often caused a physical and moral degradation.
 Illiterates with no schooling, frequently maltreated and with lopsided bodies and misformed knees due to carrying heavy loads.
 Partial or complete loss of vision was not uncommon among the miners as the result of injuries to the eyes.
-Sir Oliver was “struck by the short stature and defective development of the men who transport the ore on their shoulders.
-Some of the men whom I measured, although 30 years of age and upwards, were only 4 ft. high, and in mental development were but as children.”
-He observed that: “so diminutive in stature are these men, and so deformed physically, that the Government can hardly obtain in a sulphur mining district conscripts for the army.”
+Oliver was "struck by the short stature and defective development of the men who transport the ore on their shoulders.
+Some of the men whom I measured, although 30 years of age and upwards, were only 4 ft. high, and in mental development were but as children."
+He observed that: "so diminutive in stature are these men, and so deformed physically, that the Government can hardly obtain in a sulphur mining district conscripts for the army."

-The consequences of the inhuman working conditions continued for the rest of the carusu’s life.
+The consequences of the inhuman working conditions continued for the rest of the carusu's life.
 According to Oliver:

 The sulfur-mining town of Lercara Friddi, for instance, was nicknamed the "town of the humpbacks" (u paisi di jmmuruti) by the surrounding municipalities.